 Okay, I’ll be honest, this is where the product specifications do lose me a bit.
 However, from what I can ascertain, the oximeter can measure Oxygen Saturation and Pulse Rate even during movement or low blood flow.

-In otherwords, the SET technology acts as both a stabiliser and amplifier that helps the device measure readings in less than perfect situations.
+In other words, the SET technology acts as both a stabilizer and an amplifier that helps the device measure readings in less than perfect situations.

-The App is where its at with this oximeter however.
+The App is where it is at with this oximeter, however.
 Using the free & easy-to-use Masimo Personal Heath App, users can display, track, trend, and share important data.

 For tech-buffs that want to do more than simply take a pulse reading the Masimo MightSat will come as a real treat.

-The increased accuracy via the Sat technology, the additional measurements that can be taken and of course the control centre made possible via the app, make this a very interesting oximeter.
+The increased accuracy via the Sat technology, the additional measurements that can be taken, and of course the control center made possible via the app, making this a very interesting oximeter.

 6. BEST FOR SPORTS USE: Deluxe SM-110 Two Way Display Finger Pulse Oximeter

-Yes I know, this is a medical nurses blog, however in the long run our job is made easier if individuals know our to take care of themselves too.
+Yes I know, this is a medical nurse blog, however, in the long run, our job is made easier if individuals know our to take care of themselves too.